crosswalk-project/crosswalk-website/documentation/16-Embedding_Crosswalk.md

 The Crosswalk embedding API enables you to embed the Crosswalk runtime in an Android application.
 You can then load a web page (or whole web application) into the embedded runtime, similar to how you might with an Android [WebView](http://developer.android.com/guide/webapps/webview.html).

 Using the embedding API is only recommended for cases where you have a substantial amount of Java code in your application, but want to write the UI (or parts of the UI) using web technologies.
-If you just need a runtime wrapper for a web application, there are two simpler options for deploying this to Android with Crosswalk:
+If you just need a runtime wrapper for a web application, there are two simpler options for deploying to Android with Crosswalk:

-*   Use the default Crosswalk packaging tools to turn your web application into an Android package.
+*   [Use the default Crosswalk packaging tools](#documentation/getting_started/run_on_android) to generate an Android package for your web application.
-*   Use Cordova with Crosswalk: that way, you get de facto standard device APIs, as well as advanced web APIs, but can still mostly build your application using web technologies.
+*   [Use Cordova with Crosswalk](#documentation/cordova): that way, you get de facto standard device APIs, as well as advanced web APIs, but can still mostly build your application using web technologies.

-If you do decide to use the embedding API, follow the tutorial below to get familiar with it.
+If you do decide to use the embedding API, follow the instructions below which explain how to use it.

 ## Creating an application with the embedding API

 In this tutorial, you'll learn how to create an Android application with an embedded Crosswalk webview.
-You will first embed a toy web application, then move on to embedding a more complex, realistic one.

 To follow the tutorial, you'll need to be familiar with Android development.
-Because Android applications are typically developed using [ADT](http://developer.android.com/tools/sdk/eclipse-adt.html), this tutorial also uses that tool; so familiarity with that will be helpful, too.
+Because Android applications are typically developed using [ADT](http://developer.android.com/tools/sdk/eclipse-adt.html), this tutorial also uses that tool; so familiarity with that will be useful.

 The tutorial steps were tested on Linux (Fedora 20), but should be adaptable to other platforms and operating systems (e.g. Windows).